SRI International is conducting a study on the impact of computational thinking education in Hong Kong primary schools.

-An example is Hong Kong’s CoolThink@JC initiative, a four-year pilot program that brings instruction in CT and programming to 32 Hong Kong primary schools.
+An example is Hong Kong’s CoolThink@JC initiative, a 4-year pilot program that brings instruction in CT and programming to 32 of Hong Kong’s primary schools.
 The lessons developed use visual programming languages to help students develop CT-related knowledge and skills based on a research-grounded framework.

 The program positions students to be problem-solvers and creators, not just consumers of technology.
 It also includes supports such as:

 - Teaching leads and assistants for instructional support

 - An online learning platform

 Intended to inspire digital creativity and competence, the program targets outcomes in three areas: CT concepts, CT practices, and CT perspectives.

 SRI is conducting a rigorous longitudinal study that will evaluate student outcomes and progression in each of these areas, as well as research classroom-level implementation.
 The study aims to provide formative input to developers to support fine-tuning of pilot lessons, deliver summative measurement of program outcomes, and contribute to the emerging global literature on CT programs.